Vindyagir/samsung-riscv/README.md

 > In Task 5, we enhance the repository for the Smart Location-Based Alarm 🔔 by updating essential documentation.
 This includes adding a project overview and listing the required components for building the application.
 We will replace the hand-drawn Pinout Diagram with a detailed visual in PowerPoint 📊 and include a Circuit Connection section with clear illustrations 🔌.
 Additionally, a structured table will provide comprehensive pin details, helping users better understand the project for effective implementation.
 Let's make this project as user-friendly and engaging as possible! 🌟

 ## PROJECT NAME: SMART LOCATION-BASED ALARM
-### Project Overview: GPS-Based Alert System Using VSD Squadron Mini.
+### 📌 PROJECT OVERVIEW: GPS-BASED ALERT SYSTEM USING VSD SQUADRON MINI.

 -  This project is a GPS-based alert system built using the VSD Squadron Mini development board.
 The system is designed to provide location-based notifications using a GPS module, a buzzer, and a push button.
 The GPS module continuously tracks the user's real-time location, and when a predefined location or geofence is reached, the buzzer activates to provide an audible alert.
 The push button allows the user to acknowledge or silence the alert manually.
 The entire system is powered by a rechargeable battery pack, ensuring portability and uninterrupted operation.
 The VSD Squadron Mini processes the GPS data, evaluates location conditions, and controls the buzzer based on programmed logic.
 This project can be applied in safety alerts, location-based reminders, or tracking systems for various real-world scenarios.
 ---
 ## 📌 COMPONENTS & THEIR ROLES